Vanuan/vanuan.github.io/_posts/2012-10-22-jython-nailgun-eclipse.md

 So I decided to extend PyDev with the ability to use Nailgun.

-Issues i encountered:
+Issues I've encountered:

 * module (not) reloading
 * ValueError: ('unsupported operand type', op) when using re.compile